lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 **Example:**
 *How_To_Pack_for_a_Day_Trip.txt*
-- **Sentence 1:** Bring more than you expect to eat, you'll be surprised :blue-background[how hungry you may get].
+- If it's cold, or in high altitude, bring a thermos with some soup.
+One of the best warm, light, and portable meals possible. **Bring more than you expect to eat, you'll be surprised :blue-background[how hungry you may get].**
-- **Sentence 2:** Bring more than you expect to eat, you might be surprised.
+- If it's cold, or in high altitude, bring a thermos with some soup.
+One of the best warm, light, and portable meals possible. **Bring more than you expect to eat, you might be surprised.**

 ---